Scientific Name

 Description

 Albuca spiralis 'Frizzle Sizzle' is a winter-growing bulb with short, strongly spiraling leaves arranged in a basal rosette.
-This plant can reach a height of up to 3.2 inches (8 cm) or up to 8 inches (20 cm) when including its inflorescence.
-The leaves are green, needle-shaped, and can measure up to 6.4 inches (16 cm) long and 0.15 inches (0.4 cm) at the base.
+This plant can reach a height of up to 3.2 inches (8 cm) or up to 8 inches (20 cm), including its inflorescence.
+The leaves are green, needle-shaped, and can measure up to 6.4 inches (16 cm) in length and 0.15 inches (0.4 cm) in diameter at the base.

 In the summer, Albuca spiralis 'Frizzle Sizzle' produces fragrant, hanging flowers that bloom in clusters on a central stalk.
-The flowers are star-shaped and display yellow and green colors, with a diameter of about 0.6 inches (1.5 cm).
+The flowers are star-shaped and yellow and green, with a diameter of about 0.6 inches (1.5 cm).
 In summer, after flowering, the plant goes dormant.

 Compared to the species, Albuca spiralis 'Frizzle Sizzle' grows faster and has thicker and more spiraling leaves.

 Albucas require sandy, loose soil in full to partial sun to produce their characteristic blooms.
-The plants can grow 3 to 4 feet (90 to 120 cm) tall and slightly smaller in width.
-Good cultivation encourages the removal of the bulb from the outdoors in zones with frost.
-However, they are not frost-hardy, and cold temperatures can damage the bulb.
+The plants can grow 3 to 4 feet (90 to 120 cm) tall and slightly narrower.
+Good cultivation encourages removing the bulbs from the outdoors in frosty zones.
+However, they are not frost-hardy, and cold temperatures can damage the bulbs.

-These South African natives look particularly attractive in rock gardens, slopes, and containers.
-The biggest requirement for Albuca care is superior drainage.
-The regions to which they are native are not known for consistent moisture, which means they are drought-tolerant once established.
+These South African natives are particularly attractive in rock gardens, on slopes, and in containers.
+The most important requirement for Albuca care is excellent drainage.
+The regions where they are native are not known for consistent moisture, so they are drought-tolerant once established.
 Consistent watering at planting is necessary to mimic the rainy season, but after that, light watering is all that is necessary when caring for Albuca.

 Fertilize Albucas annually at installation and in the early spring with good all-purpose bulb food.
 Cut back spent foliage after it yellows and begins to wilt.